German drinks are available everywhere, from supermarkets to theaters, with a beer costing roughly the same as a water bottle.

-That concludes my list of over 20 different German drinks that you must sample during your trip to Germany (or attempt to create at home!)
+That concludes my list of 23 different German drinks that you must sample during your trip to Germany (or attempt to create at home!)
 I hope my recommendations today have persuaded you to book a flight here and discover more about this lovely country.

 Have you ever tried German drinks before?
 If not, which one would you like to try first?
 I can’t wait to hear your thoughts in the comment section below.
 Also, drinking alone is not fun, so remember to forward this link to your friends and loved ones.
 Be safe and goodbye!

 Table of Contents